Driver bails from car before it catches fire

 A CAR caught fire on Shute Harbour Rd about 6.30pm on Friday night.

-A Queensland Fire and Emergency Service spokesperson said the car was travelling along Shute Harbour Rd near Conway Rd when they received the call.
+A Queensland Fire and Emergency Service spokesperson said the car was travelling toward Airlie Beach along Shute Harbour Rd near Brown Rd when they received the call.

 Proserpine Fire Brigade officer in charge, Lieutenant Brian Little said the occupant noticed smoke coming out from under the dashboard, which prompted the driver to pull over and call triple 0.

-One crew attended the scene and extinguished the blaze, which has unfortunately caused significant damage to the car.
+One crew attended the scene and was able extinguish the blaze, but not before the fire completely gutted the car.

 The fire was caused by an electrical fault with no injuries reported, Lieutenant Little said.